-One such article is titled “Umami is What Makes Savory Foods So Delicious.”
-The author of this intriguing piece about umami, in Slate magazine, states, “The sensation itself is more obscure than that from the other basic tastes.
+The author of an intriguing piece about umami, in Slate magazine, states, “The sensation itself is more obscure than that from the other basic tastes.
 Savory or meaty are often used to describe it.
 But if you sip some of those amino acids in a water solution, they won’t taste like much of anything.
 Often umami simply enriches other flavors.
 This effect is part of what makes pizza, with its umami-rich cheese-and-tomato combination, such a seductive, potent dish.”

 Seductive and potent.
 Yes, and most pizza lovers would probably agree that there is something about pizza that makes it so appealing.
 In my opinion, it is the savoriness of the umami-rich ingredients that gives pizza its WOW factor.

 For this blog, I have decided to search the Internet and look at some consumer message boards where I found an array of descriptions for both umami and savory.
 Some of the terms used are spot on while some (which I won’t use here) are way off target.

 By sharing a few of the most appropriate descriptions that I found, you might be able to gain a better understanding of umami and its savory goodness.

 Bacon has it.

 How about “onomatopoeia”? (see * below).